 The FDA has said CBD remains illegal under federal law and that it’s illegal to add it to food and health products.
 Meanwhile, the country’s biggest pharmacy chain, CVS , is now selling Curaleaf CBD lotions and pain-relief patches in eight states in the USA.
 It seems the big players are defiant.

 London, it’s coming for you!

+The company will bring its cult fitness classes to London in 2019 as it eyes international expansion.
 CBD companies are positioning their products as the newest gym must-have amenity, like the smoothie bar or sauna of years past.
+Photo by Nadine Weidehoff.